staysail/nova-dvelop/Serve-D.novaextension/README.md

 ## Requirements

-Serve-D requires the actual `serve-d` language server to be installed on your mac.
+**D-Velop** requires the actual `serve-d` language server to be installed on your mac.
 Most often this will be located in `/usr/local/bin`, which is the default.

 As of this release, it is required to update to a recent nightly or pre-release build, or to build the server yourself.
-In particular, releases **0.7.4** and earlier will *not* work with this extension.
+In particular, releases **0.7.4** and earlier will _not_ work with this extension.

 Version **0.8.0** is in beta and it should work fine.